SufurElite/ExpertAIHackathon/README.md

 ## How I built it

 ### Overview
 I built the Front-End for the Android Application in Java and the back-end in python.
 The app uses media projection to record the screen and programmatically take a screenshot, which using retrofit2 is sent to the back-end.
-The backend is hosted on Google App Engine and the user authentication is done through Firebase.
+The backend can be hosted on either Google App Engine or locally, and the user authentication is done through Firebase.
 Once the screenshot has been sent to the backend, it splits the image into just the text messages in the correct order and uses google-cloud-vision to apply ocr to the images.
 The machine learning models are applied to the conversations and the values are returned to the user, so they have insight into their conversation.

 ### Models
 When determining how to approach the problem of giving advice/insight on dating converations (or really conversatios at large), I discovered various research papers on the evaluation of Chatbots.
 The two most influential in my approaches are Facebook AI Research's _ What makes a good conversation _ and Zurich University's _ Towards a Metric for Automated COnversational Dialogue System Evaluation and Improvement _ (See github for these and other useful papers).